GladysAssistant/Gladys/.github/CONTRIBUTING.md

 Make sure you discussed with the team on [Gladys Community](https://community.gladysassistant.com/) to ensure your pull request goes in the same direction as current developements 🙂

-Then, please create a card on our public [Trello](https://trello.com/b/41GdzyPx/gladys-developement) to indicate that you are currently working on this feature.
-It's always great to know what others are doing!
+Then, create a GitHub Issue to indicate that you're working on the topic.

+As soon as you have code to show, create a draft PR so that your code is visible to the team so we can discuss the changes.

 ## All Code Changes Happen Through Pull Requests

 Pull requests are the best way to propose changes to the codebase.

 We actively welcome your pull requests: